anickacodes/anickacodes/README.md

 -->

 _🫶🏽A multi-creative committed to
->creating the changes I want to see in the world_
+>implementing the changes I want to see in the world_

 _🫶🏽FSWD utilizing my various skills in problem solving, analytics, leadership & branding to
->create lasting positive impact in my environments👩🏽‍💻_
+>create lasting positive impact in my environments through tech👩🏽‍💻_

 _🫶🏽Dedicated to
->improving self 1% daily(on a good day 🫠), step by step 🪜_
+>improving self 1% daily through clear self-analysis & refelction🪜_

 _👀 Seeking ❗️like-minded❗️ connections willing to
 >collaboratively enrich, empower and educate one heart at a time!_